Ashiq3/University-management-system/README.md

 # university-management-system
-source code
-This is a university management system project.
+This is a university management system project source code.